Sai Kung Seafood Market, Hong Kong

 Chinese name: 西貢市

 The Sai Kung area of Hong Kong is located approximately 45 min. away from Tsim Sha Tsui.
 This area is known for its vast selection of seafood.
 The area is famous for having a multitude of seafood.
 Local fisherman return with their catch of the day and sell straight off their boats.
 It was featured on Travel Channel’s Bizarre Eats in 2011.
 Many restaurants in Sai Kung have extensive tanks full of a wide variety of live seafood, far more than you will encounter almost anywhere else.
+Be sure to check out our Seoul Korea Noryangjin seafood market meal.

 Geo-duck clams, razor clams, abalone